Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Summary and conclusions

-$\bullet$ For all sources we tested whether the observed radio emission is consistent with SF through the radio-IR correlation (Fig.~\ref{fig:sfrvssfrradio}).
-Similarly, we placed our targets in the $L_R - L_X$ plane to verify their location with respect to the Guedel-Benz relation ($L_{R}/L_{X}\sim10^{-5.5}$) (Fig.~\ref{fig:LRvsLX}).
-Overall, by combining the information from the correlations with the spectral and morphological properties, we find that only in four sources ($ 18\%$) the radio emission may be dominated by SF or corona.
+- For all sources, we tested whether the observed radio emission is consistent with SF through the radio-IR correlation (Fig.~\ref{fig:sfrvssfrradio}).
+Similarly, we placed our targets in the $L_R - L_X$ plane to verify their location with respect to the Güdel–Benz relation ($L_{R}/L_{X}\sim10^{-5.5}$; Fig.~\ref{fig:LRvsLX}).

+Overall, by combining the information from the correlations with the spectral and morphological properties, we find that only in two sources the radio emission may be dominated by SF and in the other two by the corona.
+With the currently available data, a dominant radio emission mechanism can be identified in just four sources ($ 18\%$), highlighting the difficulty of analysing radio emission in RQQs, and underscoring the importance of employing complementary diagnostics.

-$\bullet$ For all the rest it is likely that an outflow, either in the form of wind or jet, is the main responsible for the radio emission.
+- For all the rest it is likely that an outflow, either in the form of wind or jet, is mainly responsible for the radio emission.
 In particular, for the seven QSO showing UFOs we computed both upper (energy-conserving) and lower (momentum-conserving) limits for the expected wind radio emission.
-The observed radio luminosities of our sample lie between the upper and lower predicted limits, suggesting that winds might be a viable mechanism for explaining the radio emission (Fig.~\ref{fig:winds_lklbol}).
-However, because of the huge degeneracy between the observables, we do not exclude the compact jets scenario.
+The observed radio luminosities of our sample lie between the upper and lower predicted limits, suggesting that winds might be a viable mechanism for explaining radio emission (Fig.~\ref{fig:winds_lklbol}).
+However, because of the huge degeneracy between the observables, we do not exclude the compact jet scenario.

-\subsection{Future Perspectives}
+\subsection{Future perspectives}

 To further explore and confirm the results presented in this work, it would be interesting to verify the presence and properties of outflows in other gas phases and test their relation to the observed radio outflows and UFO.
 As an example, a uniform analysis of the already available optical SDSS spectra would allow us to test whether or not outflows as traced by [OIII] are detected (e.g. \citealt{Zakamska_Greene_2014}).